Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 5. The Strait of Hormuz

 The Strait of Hormuz forms a strategic link between the Persian Gulf oil fields, which is a maritime dead-end, the Gulf of Oman, and the Indian Ocean.
 It has a width between 48 and 80 km, but navigation is limited to two 3 km wide channels, each exclusively used for traffic in one direction (inbound or outbound).
 Circulation in and out of the Persian Gulf is thus highly constrained, namely because the sizable amount of tanker and containership traffic makes navigation difficult along the narrow channels.
-Besides, islands essential to control of the strait are contested by Iran and the United Arab Emirates.
+Besides, islands essential to the control of the strait are contested by Iran and the United Arab Emirates.
 The strait is deep enough to accommodate all the existing tanker classes.

-The security of the strait been has often compromised, and its commercial usage has been contested.
-Between 1984 and 1987, a “Tanker War” took place between Iran and Iraq, (in Iran-Iraq War of 1980-1988) where each belligerent began firing on tankers, even neutrals, bound for their respective ports.
+The security of the strait has often been compromised, and its commercial usage has been contested.
+Between 1984 and 1987, a “Tanker War” took place between Iran and Iraq, (in the Iran-Iraq War of 1980-1988), where each belligerent began firing on tankers, even neutrals, bound for their respective ports.
 Shipping in the Persian Gulf dropped by 25%, forcing the intervention of the United States to secure the oil shipping lanes.
 About 85% of all the petroleum exported from the Persian Gulf transits through the Strait of Hormuz bound to Asian markets.
 Its importance for global oil circulation cannot be overstated.
 For instance, 75% of all Japanese oil imports transit through the strait.
 Thus, there are very few alternatives to oil exports if the traffic of about 17 million barrels per day going through Hormuz is compromised.

 While the Persian Gulf has conventionally been centered on the production and distribution of oil, the growth of container shipping has also expanded its commercial importance.
-For instance, in 2018 Dubai ranked as the world’s 10th largest container port with a traffic of 15 million TEU and it can only be accessed through the Strait of Hormuz.
+For instance, in 2018, Dubai ranked as the world’s 10th largest container port with a traffic of 15 million TEU, and it can only be accessed through the Strait of Hormuz.
 It has become a major transshipment hub linking Asian, Middle Eastern, and East African trade routes.
 Consequently, compromising circulation through the Strait of Hormuz would impair global oil trade as well as commercial trade along Europe / Asia routes.

 6. Other Important Passages

 The Strait of Bab el-Mandab controls access to the Suez Canal, a strategic link between the Indian Ocean and the Red Sea.
 It has between 48 and 80 km of width, but navigation is limited to two 3 km wide channels for inbound and outbound traffic.
 The sizable amount of tanker traffic makes navigation difficult along the narrow channels.
-Closing of this strait would have serious consequences, forcing a detour around the Cape of Good Hope and in the process demanding additional tanker space.
+Closing of this strait would have serious consequences, forcing a detour around the Cape of Good Hope and, in the process demanding additional tanker space.
 Like the Strait of Malacca, Bab el-Mandab is a crucial link in the Europe – Asia trade route.

 The Oresund Strait is a passage of 115 km between Denmark and Sweden connecting the North Sea and the Baltic, a maritime dead-end.
 It enables Russia, the Baltic States, Poland, and Germany to access international maritime shipping.
 The majority of Russian container trade transit through the strait.